Skip to main content

 How PR Value is calculated

-Example of how PR Value is calculated:
+PR Value is calculated using:

-175 (reach) × 350 (CPM) × 2.4 (PR factor) = 147,000
+175 × 350 × 2.4 = 147,000 SEK

 Reach

-The PR Value is based on All Ears’ estimated reach.
-This number is derived from several data points, such as views and followers – optimized using our proprietary reach AI.
-You can read more about how reach is calculated here.
+This estimate is derived from multiple data points, such as views and follower metrics, and optimized using our proprietary reach AI.

 CPM

-• Digital News Articles 250
+Digital News Articles: 250

-• X (Twitter) 55
+X (Twitter): 55

 PR Factor